Ninad-Lunge/flask-ecr-app/README.md

-Here's a polished and well-formatted version for your GitHub README:

----

 # 🚀 Amazon ECS Standard Deployment with CodePipeline

 This project demonstrates a simple CI/CD pipeline using **GitHub**, **AWS CodePipeline**, and **ECS Fargate**, based on the [AWS User Guide](https://docs.aws.amazon.com/codepipeline/latest/userguide/ecs-cd-pipeline.html).